-Through the wave of postpartum hormones and the loss of an old identity my brain forced me to reconcile old baggage as I transitioned into a new chapter of my life.
+Through the wave of postpartum hormones and the loss of an old identity, my brain forced me to reconcile old baggage as I transitioned into a new chapter of my life.
 Rinse the sin.
-I contemplated the type of human example I wanted to be to this innocent life whom I haphazardly brought into the world.
+I was forced to contemplate the type of human example I wanted to be to this innocent life I haphazardly brought into the world.
 I wanted to identify as someone who represented and abided by my core beliefs.
-Since I am an extremely relational person, step one for me – a basic core belief of mine, simply stated in kindergarten lingo, is to treat people how you want to be treated.
+A fundamental core belief of mine, stated simply in kindergarten lingo, is to treat people how you want to be treated.

-In the first 16 months after my daughter was born I struggled so badly, that I can’t even conjure up the words to express it.
-I have no words to describe how difficult it has been for me to adapt and change; to find acceptance.
+Following a very traumatic birth through the first 16 months after my daughter was born, I struggled immensely.
+I can’t even conjure up the words to express it.
+I have no words to describe how difficult it has been for me to adapt and change, to find acceptance.

 I have been so fortunate to love deeply a handful of times.
 Some deeper than others.
 But still, my relational life has been full of love and disappointment.
-Yet, when I look to my past, my feelings regarding my actions are littered with guilt, shame and sadness.
-A longing to fix the unfixable.
-I loved deeply, but didn’t always act with love.
+Examining my past, my feelings regarding my actions are littered with guilt, shame, sadness—a longing to fix the unfixable.
+I loved deeply but didn’t always act with love.
 I blame myself for not knowing myself better and making wiser decisions.
-I made decisions that were blind and rooted in fear.
+I made decisions that were unconscious and rooted in fear.
 I blame myself because I should’ve known better.

-During this self-flagellation, is when I began to feel the pull to make contact with my relational foul-ups of the past.
-I had all this guilt I put on myself about the way I treated others – ones that I loved – that I needed to step up and take personal responsibility for my fuck ups.
-I needed to dig myself out of the hole that I put myself in.
+During this self-flagellation, I began to feel the pull to contact my relational foul-ups of the past.
+Right my wrongs, if you will.
+I had all this guilt I put on myself about how I treated others – ones that I loved.
+I felt I needed to step up and take personal responsibility for my fuck-ups.
+I needed to dig myself out of the emotional hole I put myself in.
 I needed to address the effect I had on the ones that I loved.
-I needed to find personal peace and acceptance and forgiveness.
+I needed to find personal peace and acceptance, and forgiveness.

-So at the end of my exhausted rope I decided I was going to reach out to him to see if we could meet up and talk.
+So at the end of my exhausted rope, I decided to reach out to Jerry to see if we could meet up and talk

 For those of you concerned about my husband: I am so beyond grateful and lucky that I have a supportive husband.
 I communicated, honestly, every step of the way.
 So, there was no freak out or any jealousy.
 I was able to walk my individual journey as I needed to, without projected fear from my husband.
 Lord knows, I had plenty of my own fear.
 He supported me and told me “to do whatever I needed to do to be happy.”